-In addition to the afore-stated problems, projects are subject to much uncertainty that leads to uncertainties in the activities' durations.
-In other words, Activities are performed in one of the different modes with a corresponding fuzzy duration.
-Hence, tools and methods need to be developed to aid construction planners in selecting the execution mode for each activity that optimizes total project cost under uncertainty.
+In addition to afore-stated problems, projects are subject to much uncertainty that lead to uncertainties in the activities durations.
+In the other words, Activities are performed in one of different modes with a corresponding fuzzy duration.
+Hence, tools and methods need to be developed to aid construction planners in selecting the execution mode for each activity that optimize total project cost under uncertainty.